hwameistor/hwameistor/docs/docs/quick_start/install/storage_pool.md

 ## Set up storage pool during deployment

-A storage pool can be configured during HwameiStor deployment by setting the same `storageNodes` parameter:
+A storage pool can be configured during HwameiStor deployment by setting the same `storageNodes` parameter as shown in the below example:

-for example:

 ```console
 $ helm install hwameistor ./hwameistor \